efeelize/eng/kaiyan/dinner/chinese_food/noodles.md

 ## 7)Braised /breɪzd/ Beef Noodles [牛肉面]

 ## 8)udon /ˈuːdɒn/ [乌冬面] & soba /səʊbə/ [荞麦面] & Janpanese ramen /rɑ:mən/ [拉面]
-> So these are like a Japanese soup noodles, And there's different kinds.
-Sometimes it has pork or beef or chicken or tofu or all of that.
+> 1)udon and soba are like a Japanese soup noodles, And there's different kinds.
+Sometimes it has pork or beef or chicken or tofu or all of that.Udon is usually in a soup and udon is a thicker round noodle.
+Ah it's still made of flour.To me it tastes like it's made from rice flour, but it's wheat flour.

+> 2)soba they're a little bit brown.Yeah they're kind of brown even a little bit grey at sometimes and they're made from buckwheat.So healthy if you can't eat wheat or bread or things like that.
+You can eat soba noodles.so if anyone is on a diet, soba is great for dieting.

 ## 9)rice noodles [米线]